-As Geographers, children in key stage 2 will extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
+As geographers, children in Key Stage 2 will extend their knowledge and understanding of their local area, the United Kingdom, Europe, North and South America.
 This will include the location and characteristics of a range of the world's most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.